This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - Abandoned amusement park rides

-- Reptile Lagoon — the largest reptile habitat in the United States
+- Reptile Lagoon — the largest indoor reptile display in the US

-- Pedro’s Pleasure Dome — where motel guests will find a large indoor pool, jacuzzi, and steam room inside a geodesic dome
+- Pedro’s Pleasure Dome (a.k.a. swimming pool, where motel guests can enjoy a large indoor pool, jacuzzi, and steam room inside a geodesic dome)

 - Numerous statues of animals comically wearing sombreros